Simon- The Stables Manager

 What really inspired me to come to the Torridon was the amazing location and what the resort has to offer; a kitchen garden capable of delivering food all year long to the restaurant, cows and pigs that are being fed on site, overall a big use of our local suppliers.
 At the same time, the whisky bar was very attractive!

-You used to work at the fine-dining 1887. how does your work differ at The Stables in comparison?
+You used to work at the fine-dining 1887. how does your work differ at Bo&Muc and The Beinn Bar in comparison?

-I have been given more responsibility and autonomy by working at The Stables.
-The atmosphere we have at the Inn is more relaxed even though the standards we fix are high.
+I have been given more responsibility and autonomy in my new role.
+The atmosphere we have here is more relaxed even though the standards we fix are high.
 Details of service are more informal, but the overall experience stays the same.
-Secondly, the reception aspect at the Inn is more important than what I have experienced at the 1887.

-What made you want to work at The Stables?
+What made you want to work at Bo&Muc and The Beinn Bar?

-The challenge of bringing the Inn to becoming an even higher standard, and the responsibility that goes with it in terms of service, team leading, environmental footprint, and marketing.
+The challenge of bringing the restaurant to a higher standard, and the responsibility that goes with it in terms of service, team leading, environmental footprint, and marketing.
 I have the opportunity to understand what it is to run a business from top to bottom, day to day.

 What does your job entail on a day to day basis?